|

-It was only natural that in trying to sell his 'young' and 'vibrant' product to the world, Red Bull boss, Dietrich Mateschitz would make use of sport, and Formula One, the most vibrant and glamorous of sports - not to mention global - was the obvious choice for the Austrian.
+It was only natural that in trying to sell his 'young' and 'vibrant' product to the world, Red Bull boss, Dietrich Mateschitz would make use of Formula One, the most vibrant and glamorous of sports - not to mention global - was the obvious choice for the Austrian.

 Originally the company sponsored drivers, most notably fellow-Austrians, Gerhard Berger and Karl Wendlinger.

-Then in 1995, Mateschitz bought a majority shareholding in Sauber, whilst also moving into other areas of motorsport, including Formula 3000, German Formula 3 and BMW Formula ADAC.
+Then, in 1995, Mateschitz bought a majority shareholding in Sauber, whilst also moving into other areas of motorsport, including Formula 3000, German Formula 3 and BMW Formula ADAC.

-The relationship between Mateschitz and Sauber came to a messy end, when the Austrian opposed the Swiss team boss' signing of a youngster who had taken part in just 23 single-seater races...
+The relationship between Mateschitz and Sauber came to a messy end when the Austrian opposed the Swiss team boss' signing of a youngster who had taken part in just 23 single-seater races...
 Kimi Raikkonen.
 To be fair, Mateschitz wasn't the only sceptic, indeed, FIA President, Max Mosley, insisted that the young Finn be given a provisional licence, such was the feeling in F1 that Raikkonen was too inexperienced to be racing at such a level.

-Mateschitz sold his shares in Sauber and almost immediately began looking for his own team, taking time out to get involved in the IRL, courtesy of Eddie Cheever's race team.
+Mateschitz sold his shares in Sauber and almost immediately began looking for his own team, taking time out to get involved in IRL, courtesy of Eddie Cheever's race team.

 On Monday November 15, just days before the 2005 entry deadline, Ford confirmed that Red Bull had bought Jaguar Racing, while Kevin Kalkhoven and Gerald Forsythe, co-owners of the Champ Car World Series and heads of the PKV and Forsythe Championship Racing Champ Car teams, respectively, had bought Cosworth.